bayodelaoye/ravenhood/app/README_ROUTES.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "transaction couldn't be found"
     }
     ```

-### Create a Booking from a Spot based on the Spot's id
+### Create a transaction for current user

-Create and return a new booking from a spot specified by id.
+Create and return a new transaction for the current user.

 * Require Authentication: true
-* Require proper authorization: Spot must NOT belong to the current user
 * Request
   * Method: POST
-  * URL: /api/spots/:spotId/bookings
+  * URL: /api/transactions
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
-      "startDate": "2021-11-19",
-      "endDate": "2021-11-20"
+      "transaction": "This was an awesome spot!",
+      "stars": 5,
     }
     ```

 * Successful Response
-  * Status Code: 200
+  * Status Code: 201
   * Headers:
     * Content-Type: application/json
   * Body: